 Garmin Vivomove Trend

 We’ve got Vivomove 3, vivomove sport, vivomove Luxe and a few other iterations in this series.
-The next one to drop will be called vivomove Trend.
+According to the local authorised dealer listing, the next one to drop will be called vivomove Trend.

 An interesting choice of name.
 This sounds like it will be a device with some new design enhancements.
 Garmin has Lily Classic and Sport as devices solely designed for women.
 Could this be a vivomove designed especially for women?

-Something that might come as a disappointment to many – Vivoactive 5 is not on the list.
+Something that might come as a disappointment to a number of you – Vivoactive 5 is not on the list.
 We did a separate piece on why this might be the case.

 Garmin seems to be pushing the Venu range of late.
-This is essentially the same device as Vivoactive but with an AMOLED display.
-Both watches belong in the all-purpose smartwatch category.
-If you’re competing against Apple, something with a high-res AMOLED display is the way to go.
+This is essentially the same device as Vivoactive but with a fancy AMOLED display.
+The device belongs in the all-purpose smartwatch category.
+If you’re competing against Apple, something with a high-res AMOLED display is always going to be the way to go.

 Venu Sq is the lower spec square brother of Venu – a general fitness device that does a bit of everything.
-Well, it appears that the watch will get a successor in the coming months – the Venu Sq 2.
+Well, it appears that the watch will get a successor in the coming months.
+It will be called Venu Sq 2.
 A barometric altimeter for floor count and longer battery life would be a nice start as far as improvements.

 Garmin Instinct Analog

-An interesting entry on this list is the Instinct Analog.
+Instinct Analog is another watch we are expecting in the second half of 2022.
 That sounds like a hybrid watch – and Garmin already has experience in this area.
 But a hybrid Instinct would have an audience.
-Watch this space if you’re a fan.
+It certainly sounds intriguing.
+Watch this space if you’re a fan of outdoor, rugged watches.

 MARQ II series